Shathira-Lakdilu/Smart-Medibox/README.md

 Say goodbye to missed doses and worries about medication spoilage with the Smart Medibox!
 This innovative device acts as your personal medication assistant, reminding you to take your medication on time and ensuring optimal storage conditions.

-### Key functionalities:
+## Key Functionalities

+### Timely Medication Reminders
--   **Timely medication reminders:** Set alarms for each medication and receive clear audio notifications when it's time to take your dosage.
+- ⏰ Set alarms for each medication dosage.
+- 🔊 Clear audio notifications alert you when it's time to take your medication.

+### Environmental Monitoring
--   **Environmental monitoring:** Built-in sensors monitor temperature and humidity levels within the Medibox, alerting you with an alarm if they fall outside the recommended range for your medication.
+- 🌡️ Built-in sensors continuously monitor temperature and humidity levels within the Medibox.
--   **Informative display:** A clear and concise display showcases the current time, date, and upcoming alarm information, ensuring you stay on track.
+- 🚨 Receive alarms if environmental conditions fall outside the recommended range for medication storage.

+### Informative Display
+- 🕒 Display shows the current time and date.
+- 📅 Upcoming alarm information is showcased, helping you stay on track with your medication schedule.

+### Simple Setup
+- 🚀 Easy and intuitive setup process.
--   **Simple setup:** Easily set the date and time upon initial use and enjoy the benefits of your Smart Medibox
+- 📆 Quickly set the date and time upon initial use to start enjoying the benefits of your Smart Medibox.

 **Smart Medibox Operation Flow Chart:** Navigating Efficient Medication Management